Double the rockers, double the tattoos, quadruple the ladies.

-"We met and we were partners from day one and from the second we found out we were going to be parents together, we looked at each other and we said, 'Okay, both of our parents are divorced," the House of Harlow designer, 37, said on an episode of Where Are They Now?
-"We both have had ups and downs with our parents and we don't really have a strong example of what a healthy family life is, but we're recognizing that now, so let's work at it and let's go through this together as a team.'
+"We met and we were partners from day one and from the second we found out we were going to be parents together, we looked at each other and we said, 'OK, both of our parents are divorced,'" the House of Harlow designer, 37, said on an episode of Where Are They Now? "'We both have had ups and downs with our parents and we don't really have a strong example of what a healthy family life is, but we're recognizing that now, so let's work at it and let's go through this together as a team.'
 It's been great."

 The parents of two tied the knot in a lavish ceremony held at her father Lionel Richie's Beverly Hills estate, with Gwen Stefani and her then-husband Gavin Rossdale, Kris Jenner, Khloé Kardashian, Rachel Zoe, Ellen Pompeo and Pete Wentz all in attendance, and Benji serving as the best man.
 (Oh, there was also an elephant present that Nicole rode into the ceremony.)

-Since then, the couple, the reformed party girl and the rocker, has quietly settled into married life.
+Since then, the couple, the reformed party girl and the rocker, have quietly settled into married life.